Frequently Asked Questions - FAQ

 • Extended coverage: all of Europe

-• More frequent updates: up to 8 times a day
+• More frequent updates: up to 8 times daily

 • Choice of base model: ICON-EU vs. ICON-D2